Memories of Madurai

 The Undying Fire of an Accidental Entrepreneur

 Sure, both types hustle in the same world, but for us accidentals, it's different.
-We're here for the freedom to bring our ideas to life, the exhilaration of solving problems that fascinate us, and yes – the sweet relief of not having someone else dictate our days.
-This journey isn't just about a grand exit strategy – it's about our way of putting a dent in the world however small it might be, and making the world a personal canvas to paint on.
+We're here for the freedom to bring our ideas to life, the exhilaration of solving problems that fascinate us, and yes, the sweet relief of not having someone else dictate our days.
+This journey isn't just about a grand exit strategy.
+It's about our way of putting a dent in the world however small it might be, and making the world a personal canvas to paint on.

-This is where I found myself – never planning to be here but couldn't ignore that pull to create something from nothing.
+This is where I found myself, never planning to be here but couldn't ignore that pull to create something from nothing.
 And what I've learned along the way is that the entrepreneurial fire burns hottest when you're building something because you’ve got to build it, not just because it might make you rich.

 The Unexpected Path